Dongseong of Baekje: Reign

 He worked to strengthen the court's power after the move of the capital from the present-day Seoul area to Ungjin.
 He built several fortresses and castles to build out the new capital.
 He incorporated the local Sa, Yeon, and Baek clans into the court to counter the entrenched aristocracy from the former capital.

 Dongseong sent a tribute mission to the Southern Qi in 484, reopening Baekje's ties with southern China after a long hiatus.

 He established an alliance with Silla through his marriage of a Silla noblewoman in 493, and the two countries united in attacking Goguryeo in 495.

 In 498, the Baekje army subjugated Tamna, the kingdom on Jeju Island which had formally accepted Baekje rule twenty-two years before, because it failed to send tributes.

 The Book of Qi states that Dongseong sent armies to Liaodong and Liaoxi (요서 遼西) in China to defeat Goguryeo forces.

 Death

 Beginning in 499, the country was stricken by famine, but according to the Samguk sagi the king was unresponsive.
 He continued to live an indulgent lifestyle while brigandage spread.

 By the end of Dongseong's rule, the local clans of the new capital had eclipsed the traditionally powerful Hae and Jin clans, and even pressured the throne.
-Dongseong sought to contain them by exiling Baek Ga to an outlying castle.
+Dongseong sought to contain them by exiling Baek Ga, the highest ranked official in the court, to an outlying castle.
 This caused great resentment, and Baek Ga's forces assassinated Dongseong while he was hunting.